Tesla hopes new investors go for the ride after stock split

 Any investor in Tesla is in part making a bet on the company’s mercurial CEO, Elon Musk, who has succeeded in making Tesla the world’s most valuable automaker and himself the world’s richest man, according to Forbes.

-But the ride can get bumpy with Musk as the wheel.
+But the ride can get bumpy with Musk at the wheel.
 In April, Musk struck a deal to buy the social media platform Twitter.
 Some Tesla investors sold their shares, worried that Musk would be distracted from running Tesla if the deal went through.
 The shares fell as low as $620 in late May.

 Musk has since done an about-face and wants out of the deal.
 The dispute heads to court in October.
-Tesla stock began to recover in July, boosted by better-than-expected second-quarter earnings and an overall upward trend in the stock market.
+Tesla’s stock began to recover in July, boosted by better-than-expected second-quarter earnings and an overall upward trend in the stock market.

 HAVE OTHER NOTABLE COMPANIES SPLIT THEIR STOCK?